edgarssilva/minecraft-music-discs/README.md

 After you run the server it will close itself because you need to accept the EULA, to do that open the eula.txt file and change the *eula=false* to *eula=true*.

-Now you can run the server again it setup the world and everything else.
+Now you can run the server again, it will setup the world and everything else.

 ## Adding Plugins

-At this point, you have a fully working vannila Minecraft Server so feel free to change the **server.yml** file and others as wish.
+At this point, you have a fully working vannila Minecraft Server so feel free to change the **server.yml** file and others as you wish.

 But to add the juicy stuff you will want to download some plugins, for the custom music discs we will use one called [Jukebox Extended](https://www.spigotmc.org/resources/jukebox-extended-add-custom-music-disc.76963/) feel free to check it out.

-To setup the plugin you need to go into it's website and download it as aswell as it's dependency [ProtocolLib](https://www.spigotmc.org/resources/protocollib.1997/).
+To setup the plugin you need to go onto its website and download it aswell as it's dependency [ProtocolLib](https://www.spigotmc.org/resources/protocollib.1997/).
 >**Note:** This will already be setup for you but if you wanna update or setup new plugins this is the way to do it.

 After that move the plugins into the **plugins** folder and run the server.